Toufa7/Born2beRoot/README.md

  <code><b>What’s SSH (Secure Shell) and the value of using it? </b> </code>

+briefly ; SSH network protocle (number of rules that controling the exchange of information easy and secure) that allows one computer to connect over a network , SSH encrypt the packets data between computers without worrying about hacking,

 A network protocol (a sets of rules governing exchange of information in an easy reliable and secure way) that allows one computer to securely connect to another computer over a network (Internet), SSH encrypt automatically the packet data between computers without worrying about hacking.